dustinkredmond/LiteORM/README.md

 ```

 Now, we have access to all the LiteORM functionality directly from
-the instance methods of our POJO that extended Entity.
+the instance methods of our POJO that extended `LiteORM`.

 ```java